-- 9. Position the assembly over the top of the borehole.
-Do not allow it to drag across the ground. - 10.Lower the sensor so that its base is level with the borehole mouth.
-Set the depth gauge on the winch to zero. - 11.Calculate how much lifting cable must be lowered into the borehole, taking into account the length of the sensor and the strain relief assembly or digitizer. - 12.Begin lowering the sensor down the borehole, keeping track of the depth reached. - 13.At approximately 20 m intervals, fix the signal cable to the load bearing cable using metal clamps (nylon cable ties every 5 m may be sufficient for shallow installations).
+- 12.Begin lowering the sensor down the borehole, keeping track of the depth reached. - 13.At approximately 20 m intervals, fix the signal cable to the load bearing cable using metal clamps (nylon cable ties every 5 m may be sufficient for shallow installations).
 This will ensure that the signal cable does not become kinked or trapped within the borehole.
 Leave a little slack on the signal cable each time, so that it does not bear any weight.
 Too much slack, however, will cause the cable to scrape against the borehole casing.

-14.Whilst monitoring the depth of the sensor, carefully approach the sand layer at the bottom of the borehole.
-The lifting cable will go slack when the sensor makes contact with the sand.

-If the lifting cable goes slack before the sensor has reached the sand layer, it may have become caught on a bad joint or lip in the borehole; carefully raise and lower the instrument to free it.

-15.When you have reached the bottom, use the winch to lift the package slightly, taking the slack off the cable.
-This ensures that the sensor is hanging vertically within the borehole, and is no longer in contact with the sand bed.

-At this point, you may wish to use an inclinometer monitor unit to check that the instrument is sufficiently close to vertical to be properly centred.
-See Section 2.4, page 18, for details.

-- 16.Calculate the volume of dry sand required to fill the gap between the sensor and the borehole liner to the level of the top of the sensor ($v = \pi r^2 h$ using the internal radius of the borehole, less the volume of the instrument determined in step 1.) - 17.Pour this sand into the borehole.
+- 14. Whilst monitoring the depth of the sensor, carefully approach the sand layer at the bottom of the borehole.
+The lifting cable will go slack when the sensor makes contact with the sand. - If the lifting cable goes slack before the sensor has reached the sand layer, it may have become caught on a bad joint or lip in the borehole; carefully raise and lower the instrument to free it. - 15.
+When you have reached the bottom, use the winch to lift the package slightly, taking the slack off the cable.
+This ensures that the sensor is hanging vertically within the borehole, and is no longer in contact with the sand bed. - At this point, you may wish to use an inclinometer monitor unit to check that the instrument is sufficiently close to vertical to be properly centred.
+See Section 2.5, page 20, for details. - 16.Calculate the volume of dry sand required to fill the gap between the sensor and the borehole liner to the level of the top of the sensor ($v = \pi r^2 h$ using the internal radius of the borehole, less the volume of the instrument determined in step 1.) - 17.
+Pour this sand into the borehole.
 If you can, check how much of the sensor is covered with sand.
 Do not overfill the hole. - 18.Carefully slacken the load bearing cable.
-This will engage the locking arm of the strain relief mechanism and secure the installation within the borehole. - 19.Without pulling or lifting the sensor, lightly shake the cables to remove any sand that may have fallen onto them or onto the strain relief mechanism. - 20.Clamp the load bearing cable to the top of the borehole, and remove the winch. - 21.
-The sensor can now be centred and unlocked (see Section 3.5, page 39)
+This will engage the locking arm of the strain relief mechanism and secure the installation within the borehole. - 19.
+Without pulling or lifting the sensor, lightly shake the cables to remove any sand that may have fallen onto them or onto the strain relief mechanism.

+- 20.Clamp the load bearing cable to the top of the borehole, and remove the winch. - 21.
+The sensor can now be levelled (see Section 3.5, page 44) ready for use.